RenGM123/ORSCVE/README.md

 The VCP dataset can be obtained from the [CPGA repository](https://github.com/VQE-CPGA/CPGA).
 Due to the large scale of the extended MFQE 2.0 datasets generated with different coding configurations, GOP structures, and codecs, we plan to make them publicly available in the future.
-# ORS-CVE

-Official implementation of **Compressed Video Quality Enhancement Based on Optimal Reference Selection**.

-ORS-CVE is a compressed video enhancement framework that introduces an optimal reference selection strategy and bitstream-prior-guided restoration for improving compressed video quality.

-## Overview

-Compressed video enhancement aims to reduce compression artifacts and recover fine details from decoded low-quality videos.
-Existing multi-frame enhancement methods usually use neighboring frames as references, which may introduce redundant information and propagate coding errors along the prediction chain.

-ORS-CVE addresses this issue by selecting a more suitable reference frame according to the coding prediction structure.
-The selected reference frame, motion-vector prior, and residual prior are jointly used to guide video quality enhancement.

 ## Repository Structure